Chase-520/Kenzo-tutoring/README.md

-This are python learning notes for Kenzo >.<
+These are python learning notes for Kenzo >.<